 The larger context

-The Escobal mine is an underground silver project in the department of Santa Rosa in southeastern Guatemala and one of the largest and most contentious mines in Latin America.
+The Escobal mine is an underground silver project in southeastern Guatemala and one of the largest and most contentious mines in Latin America.
 Tahoe Resources brought it into operation in 2014.
-Operations have been suspended since mid 2017 due to strong local opposition to the mine.
+The mine has been suspended since June 2017 by the strong local opposition and successive court decisions for discrimination and failure to consult with the Xinka Indigenous people.

 Tahoe’s losses as a result of its flagship project being shuttered led to its acquisition by Vancouver-based Pan American Silver in early 2019.

-At Pan American Silver’s 2019 annual shareholder meeting, founder and CEO Ross Beaty declared that he saw no social, environmental, or political reason the Escobal mine shouldn’t be generating $400 million in profit a year.
-But he ignores the tens of thousands of people in southeastern Guatemala who have rejected mining in their territories through local votes and whose peaceful resistance continues to remain firm.
-Beaty also ignores the legacy of violence and criminalization that communities have suffered at the hands of Tahoe Resources and the Guatemalan government to put the mine into operation.
-And he ignores the 2018 decision by Guatemala’s Constitutional Court that ordered the state to meaningfully consult with affected Xinka People in accordance with their own traditions before operations could resume.
+At Pan American Silver’s 2019 annual shareholder meeting, founder and then CEO Ross Beaty declared that he saw no social, environmental, or political reason the Escobal mine shouldn’t be generating $400 million in profit a year.
+This company mindset ignores the tens of thousands of people who have rejected mining in their territories through local votes and whose peaceful resistance to the project remains firm.
+It brushes off the legacy of violence and criminalization that communities suffered at the hands of companies and the Guatemalan government to put the mine into operation.
+And it ignores the 2018 decision by Guatemala’s Constitutional Court that ordered the state to meaningfully consult with affected Xinka People in accordance with their own traditions before operations could resume.
 This means their self-determination must be respected.
 No consent.
 No mine.

 Community Referenda